PhD in Psychology

 Do I need to take the GRE Psychology subject test to apply?

-While most schools require GRE test scores, it is generally not necessary to take the GRE Psychology subject test.
+While some schools require GRE test scores, it is becoming more common for the GRE score requirement to be waived.
+Even when GRE scores are required, it is not usually necessary to take the GRE Psychology subject test.
 Check the requirements of each school where you plan to apply for more information.

 What’s the typical salary for a psychology professor?